pysmo/aimbat-docs/builddir/_sources/docfiles/updatingThisManual.txt

 	make html
 	make latexpdf

+The two commands builds the html for the webpage, while the last command makes a pdf version of the online documentation.

 Now, commit the changes make in github, and push the changes to the master branch.
 The changes should be visible in the documentation within a few minutes.